DataDog/documentation/ja/content/tracing/python.md

 - [Pylons](http://pylonsproject.org/)
 - [Pyramid](https://trypyramid.com/)

-To learn how to instrument these frameworks, please reference [the library documentation](http://pypi.datadoghq.com/trace/docs/web_integrations.html)
+To learn how to instrument these frameworks, reference [the library documentation](http://pypi.datadoghq.com/trace/docs/web_integrations.html)

 It also includes support for the following data stores and libraries: